How Much Money Do You Need to Buy a House?

 To buy a house, you usually need more than just a down payment.
 A realistic plan includes your down payment, your closing costs, and enough savings left over to handle life after the move.
 That is the difference between qualifying for a home and being financially ready for one.

-If you remember only one thing, remember this: cash to close is not just the sticker price of your down payment.
+Remember one thing above all: cash to close is not just the sticker price of your down payment.
 Build your budget around the full upfront picture, then choose a home price and loan structure that still leave you with room to breathe after closing.

 Frequently Asked Questions (FAQs)